knaw-huc/di-website/content/markdown/en/en_02_05_working-with-di.md

 title: Working with DI
 author: Arno Bosse
 type: page
+summary: The Digital Infrastructure department works together with researchers and is therefore always open to new ideas and projects.
+We also like to apply existing solutions in new research projects.
 ---
 The Digital Infrastructure department works together with researchers and is therefore always open to new ideas and projects.
 We also like to apply existing solutions in new research projects.